A Calm Place For

 But because these patterns don’t just live in thoughts.

-They live in the nervous system.
+They also live in the nervous system.

 • Consistent emotional attunement.